programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 ```

 ## Download and results
-Our final step involves downloading the `.csv` file.
+The final step involves downloading the `.csv` file.
 Run the cell below; you can also click the three dots to the right of the `YearbookOutput.csv` file to the left and select "download."
 Once you've opened the downloaded file in a spreadsheet software, you can explore the results.

 How did we do?
-As you can see, our smile detector found an overall increased rate of smiles in our dataset as the 20th century progressed, confirming our original hypothesis as well as the qualitative findings by American historians.
+As you can see, the smile detector found an overall increased rate of smiles in the dataset as the 20th century progressed, confirming our original hypothesis as well as the qualitative findings by American historians.

 Let's zero in on the "Error Weight" column of the `.csv` file: